InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

           >>> pairing ble-wifi <node-id> <wifi-ssid> <wifi-passwd> 20202021 <discriminator>
           e.g. pairing ble-wifi 1111 tplinkc6_iop InnoQA2023$ 20202021 1122
 - Once the commissioning is completed successfully you can use following commands to control the D1 LED of Talaria Two EVB.
 Here the 1111 is the node-id given at the time of commissioning to the device
+- Note: Programming T2 EVB with a factory_reset=2, removes the kvs and persisted attributes.
+On next factory_reset=0 boot, the light will turn on with the brightness set to default value 0.
+Therefore, set the brightness level first using the level control commands mentioned below, and then turn on the light.

           >>> onoff on 1111 1     ## To Turn on the LED
           >>> onoff off 1111 1     ## To Turn off the LED